 has been interested in solar thermal since 1980, when his father brought solar thermal into the family refrigeration business (both rely on efficient heat transfer).
 He began working for By Design Heating in 1986 and attended several workshops and seminars on advanced system design.
 K.Schordine Solar Hot Water was launched in September of 2008.
 Like his father, Kenny continues to innovate at his own residence and recently completed a solar hot tub.
 Kenny says “I like to try out new ideas at my home first, where failures and mistakes can be used for their educational value.
 It is the way we overcome adversity with humility and dignity that knowledge and character are built. “

 learned to bind books while living aboard a boat with her husband in Ireland.
 She apprenticed for a year with Kisane and Hubert Hand Bindery in Cork, Ireland.
 Since then Linda has been busy repairing books for local collectors and creating books for marketing her farm products (for example: a lamb cookbook for Solstice Farm's customers).

 like all of our instructors, has many talents.
-Originally from Poland, she is a Permaculture Design expert, broom maker extraordinaire, weaver of baskets, and circus teacher.
-We have been trying to get her to teach a class with us for years and she has always replied "once I have become very proficient."
-We have seen her skills and we are happy to welcome her onto our faculty.
+Originally from Poland, she is a Permaculture Design expert, broom maker extraordinaire, weaver of baskets and hats, and a circus teacher.
+We are honored to host her classes.